 For this swimming pool, we proceeded as usual; from the photos of the land and the indications of the owner, we made the plans necessary for the execution of this project.
 We present them to you in the gallery to allow you to judge the scope of the project.

 To allow them to build this pool alone, the hydraulic plans were not forgotten.
 They include both the external networks for the supply from the technical room to the pool and the installation of the technical room itself.
 The aim was to ensure that nothing was forgotten.
 Detailed sketches were often useful to explain what we expected, for example, from the mason.
-As I recall, the owners had no notion of construction.

 The progress of the construction site

 These photos, plus many others of course, allowed us to follow the progress of the construction site from a distance.
-We have, very often, been able to hold site meetings via Skype and thus be able to check that our instructions were being followed or to help solve any unforeseen problems.
+We have, very often, been able to hold site meetings via Skype and thus been able to check that our instructions were being followed or to help solve any unforeseen problems.

 The result is up to the owners’ expectations.
 In addition to the satisfaction of having been able to complete this project that was really close to their hearts, the savings were significant.